stetson-engineers/grapher_scripter_tools/README.md

 # grapher_scripter_tools
- Editing and updating Grapher™ files and products.
+Tools for bulk editing and updating Grapher™ files and generating resulting products.

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-These are scripts for automating common updates related to creating and modifying graph figures through the Grapher™ program.
+These are scripts for automating common updates related to creating and modifying graph figures through the [Grapher™](https://www.goldensoftware.com/products/grapher) program.

+Included here are scripts for doing common bulk updates.
+Example use case is data in some spreadsheet is updated, this allows for regenerating all the PDFs descended from that.
+Another common item is that figures need to be renumbered both in the file name and on the figure (which can be time intensive), included is a script that bulk updates figure text.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>